Hiking & Walking Trails

 - Download the Grandfather Mountain State Park Trail Map (PDF)

 - Hiking trails close one hour prior to the park’s closing.
-If there is an emergency or you cannot make it back to your car by closing, please call 828-733-2800 (Top Shop), 828-733-4337 (Gate) or 828-733-1059 (Nature Museum) as soon as possible to notify Grandfather Mountain staff.
+If there is an emergency or you cannot make it back to your car by closing, please call 828-733-2800 (Top Shop), 828-733-4337 (Gate) or 828-733-1059 (Wilson Center for Nature Discovery) as soon as possible to notify Grandfather Mountain staff.
 If you do not call, we will send out a search party.

 - No camping is allowed inside the Foundation property.
 For backcountry camping, find options at Grandfather Mountain State Park.